HamidHosseini313/CTKcase/README.md

 Convert to json string ( Used to convert response to json text) .

 ## Technologies
-Project is created with:
-*.
-Visual Studio Code (version 1.71)
+visual Studio Code (version 1.71) used for testing and compiling the project

-*. pip 22.2.2

 ## Setup
 To run this program: